 Oftentimes, homeowners confuse swarmer termites with flying ants, as the two do have a similar appearance.
 However, if you look closely enough, there are distinct differences.

 Swarmers have two sets of wings on their bodies, and the wings are equal in length, while the two sets of wings on flying ants are different lengths.
+After mating, the termites shed their wings.
+You may find discarded wings around your house.
+If you find winged termites in your home, you may have an existing problem.

 Termite Appearance

 In addition to the color, size, and wings, termites can be differentiated from ants by their overall appearance.
 For instance, winged termites have a straight waist, while the waists of flying ants are pinched in the middle.
-Additionally, the antenna between these two insects vary.
+Additionally, the antennae between these two insects vary.
 Swarmer termites have straight antennae while flying ants have bent antennae.

 Termite Inspection